Pegah Moradi 🛒

 Pegah wearing a colorful jacket in front of a blurred urban background

 Hi!
-I'm Pegah, a PhD candidate in Information Science at Cornell University, where I study the social and organizational dimensions of digital automation and artificial intelligence.
-At Cornell, I'm co-advised by Karen Levy and Cristobal Cheyre.
+I'm Pegah, a PhD candidate in Information Science at Cornell University, where I study how digital automation and artificial intelligence affect work, organizations, and social life.
+At Cornell, I am co-advised by Karen Levy and Cristobal Cheyre.

 My dissertation focuses on how self-checkout machines and other kinds of retail automation have been changing frontline retail work.
 Beyond retail, my research on automation and AI has spanned contexts ranging from behavioral advertising to politics to sports to transportation.